 The state has established a formal BSF under statutory law that receives excess capital gains taxes over a threshold amount, indexed for inflation.
 A threshold of \$1 billion was in effect for fiscal years 2011, 2012, and 2013.
 Since then, the threshold is subject to annual adjustment to reflect the average annual rate of growth in U. S. GDP over the preceding five years.
 Under statutory law, tax revenues collected from capital gains income during a fiscal year that exceed the threshold are required to be transferred to the BSF, with 5% of the amount so deposited then transferred to the State Retiree Benefits Trust Fund (for OPEB) and an additional 5% transferred to the commonwealth's pension liability fund.
 However, in fiscal years 2015 and 2016, capital gains taxes that would have otherwise flowed to the BSF paid general fund budget expenditures.
 The enacted 2016 budget assumes the fiscal 2016 capital gains collections threshold (suspended in fiscal 2016) to be approximately \$1.09 billion, with the excess diverted to the general fund instead of the BSF to be approximately \$300 million.
 Although the governor's fiscal 2017 budget proposal included partially resuming a \$206 million deposit of capital gains to the BSF, this was still \$150 million short of the original statutory formula for deposit of excess capital gains tax.
 Furthermore, based on revisions to the commonwealth's revenue estimates, Massachusetts does not anticipate making a transfer of excess capital gains unless these exceed current revenue estimates.
-It estimates the BSF will increase by roughly \$8 million to \$1.296 billion at the end of fiscal 2017 based on investment earnings and, assuming no use of the BSF, to close out fiscal 2016; this is down from estimates of \$1.528 billion in the governor's proposed budget.
+It estimates the BSF will increase by roughly \$11 million to \$1.303 billion at the end of fiscal 2017 based on investment earnings, assuming no use of the BSF, to close out fiscal 2017; this is down from estimates of \$1.528 billion in the governor's proposed budget.

 The fiscal 2017 budget was approved by the governor on July 8, 2016.
 The enacted budget is based on a revenue estimate that was lowered by \$636 million to \$26.23 billion (from \$26.86 billion) to account for weaker tax collections in fiscal 2016.
 At \$26.23 billion, revenues in fiscal 2017 are expected to grow by a more modest 3.8% from estimated actual collections in fiscal 2016.
-Total revenues available, including federal reimbursements, beginning fund balances, and interfund transfers total \$42.01 billion.
-Total budgeted expenditures and other uses total \$42.23 billion and exceed available revenues by approximately \$223 million.
+Total revenues available, including federal reimbursements, beginning fund balances, and interfund transfers total \$40.8 billion.
+Total budgeted expenditures and other uses total \$40.9 billion and exceed available revenues by approximately \$88 million.
 In our view, the budget is nearly balanced with some limited use of one-time revenues.
-Despite being in the eighth year of economic recovery and experiencing positive revenue trends, in our view, budget worries remain in regard to growth in MassHealth spending and the slow build-up of the BSF during a period of positive revenue growth, and despite policies that were intended to more aggressively build up reserves to help the commonwealth manage through revenue downturns.
+Despite Massachusetts being in the eighth year of economic recovery and experiencing positive revenue trends, in our view, budget worries remain regarding growth in MassHealth spending and the slow build-up of the BSF during a period of positive revenue growth, and despite policies that were intended to more aggressively build up reserves to help the commonwealth manage through revenue downturns.
+As of Oct.
+26, 2016, the state has identified additional shortfalls of \$294 million, which it plans to address with a mix of one-time and recurring measures.
+However, it has identified an additional \$100 million in additional spending pressures related to MassHealth that it has still not solved for.